koushikgurijala/robotshop-v2/README.md

 * 📢 Stubbing only does **state testing** and doesn't support **interaction testing** while mocking does.

-### 3.5 What is Service Virtualization ?
+### What is Service Virtualization

 Challenges with mocking are, Mocking functions focus on very specific scenarios and contexts  and simulate behavioral responses to fulfill a certain development need.
 This can be very useful for isolating a specific component from the rest of the application and for performing unit tests.
 In general, mocking is a static implementation and state-less (responses do not have contextual information), and requires 100% manual configuration.
 Developers/testers must go through the arduous act of creating new interfaces for each use case.
 Mocks are not re-usable, not flexible and tough to automate.
 Mocking is not very robust, and ultimately a simplistic approach that can waste a lot of time.

 Service Virtualization, on the other hand, can emulate the full implementation of the service and provides a more realistic, fully functioning simulated environment that is more robust than just mocking.
 For example, API virtualization provides you with the capability of quickly recording virtual API responses.
 These responses can then be used to create other scenarios by linking them to a dataset.
 Virtualization tools also allow developers to switch between a virtual environment and real asset, and test under a variety of conditions.
 Furthermore, Virtualization can help you do load tests, performance tests, failure tests, security tests, evaluate integrations, and more.
 Components can be used throughout production and testing environments, especially early in the software development lifecycle.
-Another benefit is that these tests can also be automated. * Mocking simulates individual classes while service virtualization can simulate the entire network of services.
+Another benefit is that these tests can also be automated. ** Mocking simulates individual classes while service virtualization can simulate the entire network of services.**

 In the micro service world with complex applications, Service Virtualization is the go to solution but comes with a cost, complexity and hard to find skilled resources